AudioGroupCologne/OpenXRTrackingData/README.md

 This program is designed to fetch the tracking information of HTC VIVE Tracker devices using the openXR API.
 The tracking information then will be send via the OSC Message protocol.
+The positions are given for a clockwise xyz coordinate system, where the x-axis points to the right, y points upwards and z points to the front.

 Prerequirements:
 - Steam VR